muratcangencturk/prompter/README.md

 }
 ```

 If you encounter `Cannot read properties of undefined (reading 'onAuthStateChanged')` on the Social page, your Firebase configuration is missing.
 Create a `firebase.config.json` file (using `firebase.config.example.json` as a template) or set `window.firebaseConfig` before loading the scripts.
+When the file cannot be loaded, a "Missing Firebase configuration" banner is shown.

 ## CLI and script credentials